-BACKGROUND: Virginia localities are prohibited from enacting rent control.
-However, for over 25 years, the City has encouraged landlords to limit rent increases in accordance with the City's Voluntary Rent Guidelines, which are suggested maximum rent increases for existing tenants.
+Guidelines, which are suggested maximum rent increases for existing tenants.
 These voluntary guidelines provide no enforcement authority against landlords who fail to comply with them as, under Virginia law, the City has no authority to place mandatory limits on rent increases.

 The Landlord-Tenant Relations Board reviews the Guidelines annually and makes recommendations to City Council regarding their adequacy, and Council is then asked to adopt a voluntary rent guidelines resolution.
 In preparing its recommendations, the Board considers rent data, market forecasts and vacancy surveys by Delta Associates, a national real estate consulting firm, as well as data prepared by the Office of Housing in its annual apartment survey.
 The Office of Housing survey covers all rental complexes in the City with ten or more units.
 Delta Associates' survey is based on a representative sample of complexes in smaller area submarkets within the City, and distinguishes between "Class A" and "Class B" apartments.
 Delta's definition of Class A properties includes large properties built after 1988 with luxury amenities, and B properties are older properties with fewer amenities.
 The Board considers these data to formulate recommendations that will account for market trends without unduly burdening tenants.
-Table A in Attachment 2 illustrates Office of Housing data collected in January of each year and voluntary rent guidelines since 2005.
-Table B in Attachment 2 reflects Delta Associates' year-end 2015 data.
+Table A in Attachment 2 illustrates average rents in the City based on survey data collected by the Office of Housing in January of each year.
+Table B in Attachment 2 reflects Delta Associates' year-end 2016 data.

-DISCUSSION: The current guidelines are 5% if the tenant pays utilities and 7% if the landlord pays utilities.
+DISCUSSION: The current guidelines for maximum rent increases are 5% if the tenant pays utilities and 7% if the landlord pays utilities.
 For the reasons stated below, this recommendation would not change the current guidelines.